openziti/ziti-doc/docfx_project/index.md

 <img src="https://ziti.dev/wp-content/uploads/2020/01/ziti.dev_.alt2_.png" height="100px" class="alignleft size-full wp-image-6451" style="margin-bottom: 40px;"/>
 <div class="headerCallout">
     <p class="h1">Welcome to the OpenZiti Project!</p>
-    <p>The OpenZiti project is an open source initiative focused on bringing Zero Trust to any application.
+    <p>The OpenZiti project is a free, open source project focused on bringing Zero Trust to any application.
 The project provides all the pieces required to implement or integrate Zero Trust into your solutions:</p>
 <ul>
 <li>The overlay network</li>